-- if the matter is not Material because it is not relevant to the Insurer's Entity's circumstances, the matter may be omitted from the Report; or - (b) if the matter is relevant to the Insurer's Entity's circumstances, but is not Material because it is neither important nor essential in the Member's opinion, the Member must state in the Report that the matter is not Material and provide reasons for such opinion.
+- 4.2.
+If the Member has formed the opinion that a matter required to be considered under this Professional Standard is not Material to the Report in the circumstances, then: - (a) the Member must record that the matter is not Material and provide reasons for forming that opinion, but does not have to further consider that matter; and - (b) if the matter is not relevant to the Entity's circumstances, the matter may be omitted from the applicable Report; or - (c) if the matter is relevant to the Entity's circumstances, but is not Material because it is neither important nor essential in the Member's opinion, the Member must disclose in the Report that the matter is not Material and provide reasons for such opinion.

-5 DOCUMENTATION
+5. DOCUMENTATION